Just think… you will now be saving all kinds of colorful gift-wrap scraps to make special origami neckties and bowties like these.

 Even if the men in our lives don’t wear neckties, we can choose a paper with a pattern that represents what they might like: Cars!
 Fishing Gear!
 Bikes -with or without motors!
 Music!

-We can be quite creative choosing colorful themed papers and patterns to make this tie.
+We can be quite creative in choosing colorful themed papers and patterns to make this tie.

-I always remember my lawyer father leaving for work at his office so dignified and proper wearing his lawyerly neckties.
-I’d loved see him now wearing some wild ties.
+I always remember my lawyer father leaving for work at his office so dignified and proper, wearing his lawyerly neckties so formal and… boring!
+I’d loved to have seen him wearing some more joyfully patterned ties.

 I’ve made cards featuring origami neckties to celebrate not only my father, but my two brothers who, while they rarely wear ties, are wonderful fathers too.
 I’ve also made some of these neckties for use on graduation greeting cards!